Education: Pediatric Urology Fellowship: Program Overview

 • Reconstruction clinic

-Fellows are exposed to a broad range of care and treatment protocols and attend and participate in many workshops and conferences including:
+Fellows are exposed to a broad range of care and treatment protocols and attend and participate in a wide array of conferences including:

 These conferences enrich the clinical experience.